don-tnowe/godot-extra-controls/README.md

 ## Utility:

+- **Container Quantity Keeper**: Keeps count of duplicates added as a child to a node, and merges them into one node.
+Best with **Interpolated Box/Flow**.
 - **Remote Transform Rect**: transform a Control remotely similar to RemoteTransform2D/3D
 - **Data Dropper**: passes drag-and-drop via signal
 - **Flipped Split**: SplitContainer anchored to the other side for when the parent is resized